 How We Can Help:

 Our expert legislative teams have years of familiarity with social security disability claims, so we understand precisely what steps and information are necessary for a successful claim.
-If your case makes it to a hearing, you may need to appear in front of a judge and we’ll be right there by your side.
+If your case makes it to a hearing, you may need to appear in front of an Administrative Law judge and we’ll be right there by your side.
 Our case managers have experience handling the particulars of many wide-ranging conditions, from mental disorders like bipolar and depression, to pain-inducing illnesses like fibromyalgia and arthritis.
-After you are approved for disability assistance, it normally takes five months for financial support to begin; don’t waste any more time than is necessary by submitting incomplete forms or not gathering pivotal records.

 To see if you’re eligible, please give us a call at (800) 248-1100 for a free consultation!